 The official parties

-The FCA is formally part of the Federal Ministry of Science, Research and Economy.
+The FCA is formally part of the Federal Ministry of Economy, Family and Youth.
 In fulfilling its duties, the FCA is independent and not bound by any government instructions.
 It is headed by the director general for competition, who is appointed for a term of five years upon nomination by the federal government.
 The term of the first director general, Professor Barfuss, ended on 30 June 2007.
-The current director general, Doctor Thanner, took office on 1 July 2007 and was reappointed for another five-year term in 2012.
-The FCA currently has a staff of about 35 people (including around 30 case handlers).
+The current director general, Dr Thanner, took office on 1 July 2007 and was reappointed for another five-year term in 2012.
+It can be expected that he will be reappointed again in July this year.
+The FCA currently has a staff of about 40 people (including around 30 case handlers).

 The main task of the FCA is the investigation of possible restrictions of competition and prosecution of such violations by bringing actions before the Cartel Court.
 As one of the two official parties, the FCA has standing in all proceedings before the Cartel Court.
 The FCA shall also assist other agencies and cooperate with the European Commission in individual cases.
 Furthermore, it can inquire into sectors of the economy where restrictions of competition are suspected and render expert opinions regarding competition policy.
+Aiming at increasing transparency, the amended section 2(4) of the Competition Act sets out that the FCA can provide information about proceedings that are of public relevance, as well as inquiries into economic sectors.
 Since 1 January 2006, it has also administered merger control proceedings in Phase I (Phase II proceedings are, as under the old Cartel Act, handled by the Cartel Court).

 In order to fulfil the tasks assigned to it by the Competition Act, the FCA is provided with far-reaching powers of investigation.
 In particular, it has the right to inspect all business documents, to question witnesses and parties involved, and to oblige undertakings to provide all required information.
+Since the last amendment, the principle of access, which had already been established in a decision by the Austrian Administrative Court, is now expressly laid down in section 11a(1) lit 2 and 11a(2) of the Competition Act.
+According to this principle, the FCA is entitled to inspect and examine documents and data irrespective of their storage location as long as such are accessible at, or can be viewed from, the premises covered by the search warrant.
+It may also be mentioned in this context that, in the said decision, the Administrative Court further made it clear that forensic software may be used for securing IT data (Administrative Court, Ra 2014/04/0046).
 With authorisation from the Cartel Court, the FCA also has the right to conduct dawn raids.

 In certain sectors, specific regulatory bodies like the Telecoms Control Commission have been established.
 They apply (sector-specific) competition rules and can make certain requests with the Cartel Court.
 In practice, both the official parties and the Cartel Court revert to the specific knowledge of the regulators in cases involving one of the regulated sectors.